 240 Earhardt Rd, Bastrop, TX 78602

 Hope Valley Tree Farm is owned and operated by the Hipe family of Bastrop, Texas.
 After owning and operating a landscaping company for over twenty years, Steve Hipe started Hope Valley Tree Farm in August 2002.

 Crowe Nest Farm – animal farm

-This is a 501(c) private non-profit organization particularly dedicated to fostering public appreciation and wise stewardship to wildlife and agriculture resources in Texas.
-It’s a 100 acre working farm, so there are tons of activities available here.
-Admission is only $6 for current tours which is available by appointment.
+This 501(c) private non-profit organization is particularly dedicated to fostering public appreciation and wise stewardship of wildlife and agriculture resources in Texas.
+It’s a 100-acre working farm, so many activities are available here.
+Admission is only $6 for current tours, which are available by appointment.